 Study Sugerman 2012 95 (n=31195) Intervention 2: Neurosurgery - Direct transfer.
 Patients transported directly to the specialist neurosurgery hospital.
 Concurrent medication/care: Mean time from injury to specialist neurosurgery hospital was 84 minutes.
 Median time from injury to specialist neurosurgery hospital was 37 minutes.
-Funding Other (Supported by US Centers for Disease Control and Prevention) Protocol outcome 1: Mortality AS FOR COMPARISON: INDIRECT TRANSFER versus DIRECT TRANSFER 0.79 (95%CI 0.64 to 0.96); Risk of bias: Very high; Indirectness of outcome: No indirectness Protocol outcomes not reported by the study Quality of life; Glasgow Outcomes Scale; Subdural hygroma; Epidural haematoma; Subdural haematoma; Hypotension; Septic shock; Hydrocephalus; Other adverse events; Length of stay; No. of procedures Table 18: Tien 2011 101 Study Tien 2011 101 Study type Retrospective cohort study Number of studies (number of participants) (n=149) Countries and setting Conducted in Canada; Setting: Urban level 1 trauma centre Line of therapy 1st line Duration of study Follow-up (post intervention): Until discharge from hospital Method of assessment of guideline condition Adequate method of assessment/diagnosis Stratum Overall Subgroup analysis within study Not applicable abdominal or pelvic areas (Abbreviated Injury Scale scores ≥3), and those with admission blood alcohol concentrations of ≥10 mmol/litre.
+Funding Other (Supported by US Centers for Disease Control and Prevention) Protocol outcome 1: Mortality IAS FOR COMPARISON: INDIRECT TRANSFER versus DIRECT TRANSFER 0.79 (95%Cl 0.64 to 0.96); Risk of bias: Very high; Indirectness of outcome: No indirectness Protocol outcomes not reported by the study Quality of life; Glasgow Outcomes Scale; Subdural hygroma; Epidural haematoma; Subdural haematoma; Hypotension; Septic shock; Hydrocephalus; Other adverse events; Length of stay; No. of procedures Table 18: Tien 2011 101 Study Tien 2011 101 Study type Retrospective cohort study

+Study Tien 2011 101 Study type Retrospective cohort study Number of studies (number of participants) (n=149) Countries and setting Conducted in Canada; Setting: Urban level 1 trauma centre Line of therapy 1st line Duration of study Follow-up (post intervention): Until discharge from hospital Method of assessment of guideline condition Adequate method of assessment/diagnosis Stratum Overall Subgroup analysis within study Not applicable Inclusion criteria All patients who underwent craniotomy to drain an acute subdural hematoma after blunt force trauma Exclusion criteria All patients who were referred from other centres, those who also had severe injuries of either their thoracic, abdominal or pelvic areas (Abbreviated Injury Scale scores ≥3), and those with admission blood alcohol concentrations of ≥10 mmol/litre.
 Patients who died before undergoing craniotomy or underwent craniotomy without CT imaging to avoid survivor treatment bias.
 To create a more homogenous sample, all patients who only underwent